farazBhatti/DRAEM-Tensoflow/README.md

 ```
  After 50 epochs the Model is saved in checkpoints_path.

- After Reconstructive Model is Trained Next step is to Train Discriminative Model the Discriminative Model automatically laods the latest trained Reconstructive Model from checkpoints_path and loads it.
+ After Reconstructive Model is Trained Next step is to Train Discriminative Model.
+The Discriminative Model automatically laods the latest trained Reconstructive Model from checkpoints_path and loads it.
  (--load_epoch) Provide if Discriminative Model was previously Trained and Training needs to be continued.
 Default is 0 , Training Starts from zero.
  Example :